Yusuf-YENICERI/Ffmpeg-with-Node-inside-Docker/README.md

 1- Make a directory called app.

-2- Put your all source files into app directory alongside with package.json etc.
+2- Put your all files into app directory alongside with package.json etc.

 3- Add this "ffmpeg-static": "^2.3.0" into dependencies in package.json